MicrosoftDocs/well-architected/well-architected/regions-availability-zones.md

 Fabrikam is migrating a legacy application from an on-premises data center into Azure.
 The application wasn't designed for a cloud environment, and communication between the application tier and the database is very [chatty](/azure/architecture/antipatterns/chatty-io/).

-Fabrikam emphasize the importance of performance for this application.
+**Business requirements:** Fabrikam emphasize the importance of performance for this application.
 Resiliency is also important, though, and they need the application to continue to work even if an Azure data center has an outage.

 **Suggested approach:** [Zonal (pinned) deployment (metro DR)](#zonal-pinned-deployment-approach)